 If you didn’t know where to look, you might miss Sous Sol; this basement restaurant has a rustic-chic, cave-like atmosphere that really comes alive by candlelight.
-Cozy up with friends or family over a few shared plates, all of which are sure to impress with their locally-sourced ingredients and fresh take on classics.
+Cozy up with friends or family over a few shared plates, all of which are sure to impress with their locally sourced ingredients and fresh take on classics.

-The cocktail menu is one of the best in the city, and because the restaurant is known for its incredible selection of rums, don’t miss out on one of their signature rum libations.
+The cocktail menu is one of the best in the city, and because the restaurant is known for its incredible selection of rums, don’t miss out on one of its signature rum libations.
 Reservations are recommended.

 Location: 404 Academy Road

 With one of the best atmospheres in the city, Pizzeria Gusto is a River Heights favourite.
 Open for lunch and dinner, there’s nothing like the candlelit, cozy vibe you get if you visit in the evening.